Consensys/doc.tessera/docs/HowTo/Configure/Keys/Secure-Keys.md

 After generating password-protected keys, you must add the password must to the [configuration file](../Tessera.md) to ensure it can be decrypted.

-You can add passwords can be inline using `"passwords":[]`, or store them in an external file referenced by `"passwordFile": "Path"`.
+You can add passwords inline using `"passwords":[]`, or store them in an external file referenced by `"passwordFile": "Path"`.

 !!! note